The 4 Enabling DisciplinesDexterity

-At the DGUV conference in Dresden, the opening speaker was Matthias Horx of the Zukunftsinstitut.
-He spoke about megatrends in society that will impact safety and health in the workplace.
-There were many interesting pieces to his speech, but the one item that really caught my attention was when he referred to the Global Ignorance Test – a creation of Professor Hans Rosling and the Gapminder Foundation of Stockholm.
+The opening speaker of the conference was Matthias Horx of the Zukunftsinstitut.
+He spoke about megatrends in society which will impact safety and health in the workplace.
+There were many interesting pieces in his speech, but the one item which really caught my attention was his reference to the Global Ignorance Test – a creation of Professor Hans Rosling and the Gapminder Foundation of Stockholm.

 An example from the test is the following multiple choice question:

-In the last 20 years the proportion of the world population living in extreme poverty has
+In the last 20 years the proportion of the world population living in extreme poverty has:

-The answer is “c” but almost nobody chooses this answer – in Sweden it was 8% who chose “c”.
-Other questions in the test are about numbers of years that girls go to school, levels of literacy worldwide, percentage of infants vaccinated against measles, deaths from natural disasters, deaths from war and others.
+The answer is “c” but almost nobody chooses this answer – in Sweden 8% chose “c”.
+Other questions in the test are about number of years which girls go to school, levels of literacy worldwide, percentage of infants vaccinated against measles, deaths from natural disasters, deaths from war and others.

 This is especially true in the established industrial countries.
 58% of Germans and 65% of French believe that their children will be worse off than they are.
 All other European countries showed similar results.
 The pessimism is not limited to Europe – South Korea and Japan showed the same levels of pessimism.
 The USA was on the borderline with 49% saying that their children will be worse off.
 Only three countries were actually optimistic: China, India and Indonesia.